stevleibelt/General_Howtos/development/rust/README.md

 ## Install it

 Preferred way is to use your distribution packagemanager.
 But if you have to do it on your own, follow this guide.

+See also [this](rustup.md) rustup readme file.

 ```
 #fetch rustup.rs from https://sh.rustup.rs/